ntlinh16/cloudal/README.md

     }
 ```

-Execo reads `~/.execo.conf.py` file to setup the connection.
+Execo reads `~/.execo.conf.py` file to set up the connection.
 If this file is not exist, execo uses the default values that you can find more detail [here](http://execo.gforge.inria.fr/doc/latest-stable/execo.html#configuration)

 # Tutorials